tardate/LittleArduinoProjects/README.md

-# 806 Little Electronic Art Projects
+# 807 Little Electronic Art Projects

-> Latest addition :sparkles: [FC-51 IR Obstacle Avoidance Sensor Module](./Electronics101/IR/fc-51-sensor-module) - Testing a common infrared obstacle avoidance sensor module, and reviewing the behaviour of the LM393-based comparator circuit when used directly or with a microcontroller (Arduino).
-Includes suggestions for practical use.
+> Latest addition :sparkles: [LM393 Square-wave Oscillator](./Electronics101/LM393/SquareWaveOscillator) - Demonstrating a free-running square wave oscillator circuit using an LM393 comparator.

 LEAP is just my personal collection of electronics projects - usually involving an Arduino or other microprocessor in one way or another.
 Some are full-blown projects, while many are trivial breadboard experiments, intended to learn and explore something interesting.